 Think about how many plants and flowers are in your reception area.
 Dotting a few plants around can create a sense of positive well-being.
 It’s also a great way to brighten up a reception area that might be looking bland right now.
 Going for greenery is a safe bet because the majority of your guests are going to like the look and feel.

 Don’t want the hassle of looking after plants?
 Then you could take a shortcut and buy office furniture that allows you to integrate artificial plants.
 You can achieve a similar vibe as you can with real plants – especially if you get units that look like real representations of living plants.

 Reception areas that have the space for quality leather couches and chairs should make the investment to purchase them.
 This works in waiting rooms where only a handful of people will be waiting at a time.
 They are generally very comfortable so guests won’t mind sitting around for longer than anticipated.
 Also, they provide a classy look that might impress potential clients coming to your offices.
 Reception area furniture is a good investment if you want to provide a professional and practical setting.

 8. Avoid Clutter

 Too much office area furniture and other items can be detrimental to the atmosphere of a reception area.
 In some cases, a few chairs and a reception desk might be all that’s needed.
 It depends on your establishment and foot traffic.
 Going for a minimalist setup helps make the place feel welcoming.

-Implement the 9 ideas above to improve your office furniture and your guests will be impressed.
+Implement the 9 ideas above to improve your office furniture in Sydney and your guests will be impressed.
 Going the extra mile to welcome your guests will go a long way towards sending the right message and creating a great first impression.